 Follas was a hugely popular figure on the show, especially for his skill with meat cookery.
 His final starter, featuring a trio of rabbit, was particularly praiseworthy.

 Since winning the show, he opened the highly acclaimed Wild Garlic restaurant in Dorset.
 Although the business has sadly closed, Follas still runs cooking courses specialising in foraging.

-Like James Nathan before him, Baker threw himself headfirst into the food industry.
+Like James Nathan before him, Dhruv Baker threw himself headfirst into the food industry.
 After a stint in top kitchens including Le Gavroche and Helene Darroze at The Connaught, the 2010 champion turned his attention to writing.